Auntie Boss!: Production

-The comedy featured an ensemble cast of Nyce Wanjeri, Sandra Dacha, Sospeetah Kiritu, Abdul Karim Athman, Eve D' Souza, Grace Muna and Maqbul Mohammed.
+The comedy featured an ensemble cast of Nyce Wanjeri, Sandra Dacha, Sospeetah Kiritu, Abdul Karim Athman, Eve D'Souza, Grace Muna and Maqbul Mohammed.
 Directed by Ofmwoko Aswani for the first two seasons before he died of cancer.
 Likarion Wainaina took over as the director of the series.
-The directors are Eve D'Souza who is also the one of the main cast members and Lucy Mwangi.
+The directors are Eve D'Souza who is also one of the main cast members and Lucy Mwangi.
 Moonbeam production released the premiere of the series on YouTube 23 August 2014.